aaghamohammadi/aaghamohammadi/README.md

 ### I'm a researcher, software engineer, and YouTuber.
-- **Goal**: *Enable organizations and indivisuals to design, develop, and deploy high-quality software.*
+- **Goal**: *Enable organizations and individuals to design, develop, and deploy high-quality software.*
 - I consult teams to help them implement and deploy successful CI/CD pipelines in their companies.
 - I hold a Ph.D. in Software Engineering from the Sharif University of Technology, ranked as the top technical university in Iran.
 - I'm a highly experienced Python developer with over 10 years of professional experience in this field.